gaoDean/autolist.nvim/README.md

 + pretend this text isn't here, if enter is pressed this line would be empty
 ```

+Start an unordered list with an optional space, a dash and a space.
+Write the list contents and when you're done, press enter and a new dash will be created with a (optional space then a ) dash and a space.
+If you don't write anything after the dash and the space, it will carrige return and the last empty dash will be deleted.

+Indent lists with <c-t> (tab) and <c-d> (detab), which will indent the whole line, not just the text after the cursor.
+When you detab, the dash will not have the optional space before it, just a tab, or if it is aligned to the very right, nothing before the dash.

+Start an ordered list with an number, a dot and space, with the contents after the space.
+The auto ending of the list works the same as unordered list, when the contents is empty and you press enter, there will be a carrige return and the last empty list entry will be deleted.

+Indenting works the same way, with the exception that this *will not* renumber the lists, you must do it manually.

 ## Installation
 Using vim-plug:
 ```lua